WrestleMania 36: SmackDown

 On the following episode of SmackDown, Bray Wyatt interrupted new Universal Champion Braun Strowman after the latter's match.
-Wyatt reminded Strowman that it was he who brought him to the WWE with his old Wyatt Family stable.
+Wyatt reminded Strowman that it was he who brought him to WWE with his old Wyatt Family stable.
 Wyatt, who had lost the title to Goldberg at Super ShowDown, then stated he wanted his title back and Strowman accepted the challenge, which was scheduled for Money in the Bank, though against Wyatt's normal self instead of The Fiend.

 Also on the following SmackDown, Tamina pointed out the fact that Bayley nor any other competitor in the fatal five-way elimination match actually beat her and challenged Bayley to a singles match for the SmackDown Women's Championship.
 Bayley agreed if Tamina could defeat her friend Sasha Banks, which Tamina subsequently done the following week to earn the title match at Money in the Bank.
+On the April 24 episode, Evans defeated Banks to qualify for the women's Money in the Bank ladder match due to an untimely assist from Bayley.
+The following week, Tamina's backstage interview was interrupted by Banks, and she and Bayley attacked her until Evans made the save.
+On the May 8 episode, Evans and Tamina defeated Banks and Bayley with Tamina pinning Bayley.

 On the following SmackDown, new WWE Women's Tag Team Champions Alexa Bliss and Nikki Cross retained their titles in a rematch against The Kabuki Warriors (Asuka and Kairi Sane).
-Since only one member of each team competed for the SmackDown Tag Team Championship at WrestleMania, The New Day's Big E suggested that the other team members should face off in a triple threat match for the title.
+Since only one member of each team competed for the SmackDown Tag Team Championship at WrestleMania, The New Day's Big E suggested that the other team members should face off in a triple threat match for the titles.
 The match occurred the following week, in which Big E defeated Jey Uso and The Miz to win the SmackDown Tag Team Championship for a record eighth time for The New Day.